KTMZ: Spanish-language sports

-Lotus acquired KWPA from Multicultural at the end of 1999 for $750,000.
-In 2000, KWPA became KWKU, and it began simulcasting Lotus's Spanish-language sports outlet KWKW, improving reception in Pomona and Ontario, in addition to serving as an overflow station for KWKW sports coverage; KWKU also exclusively carried broadcasts of the Los Angeles Sparks of the WNBA.
+Lotus Communications acquired KWPA from Multicultural Radio at the end of 1999 for $750,000.
+In 2000, KWPA became KWKU, and it began simulcasting Lotus's Spanish-language sports outlet 1330 KWKW.
+The 1220 station helps KWKW improve its reception in Pomona and Ontario, in addition to serving as an overflow station for KWKW sports coverage.
+For a time, KWKU also exclusively carried broadcasts of the Los Angeles Sparks of the WNBA.

-The KWKU nominal main studio in Pomona would prove critical to getting KWKW back on the air after disaster struck on December 6, 2001.
-A major fire at the Sunset Vine Tower, which was home to the Lotus cluster, caused extensive electrical damage to the building, which was deemed unsafe by fire officials.
+The KWKU nominal main studio in Pomona proved critical to getting KWKW back on the air after disaster struck on December 6, 2001.
+A major fire at the Sunset Vine Tower, which was home to the Lotus Communications Los Angeles cluster, caused extensive electrical damage to the building.
+It was deemed unsafe by fire officials.
 105 computers, mixers and other equipment were carted out of the building, and John Cooper, the chief engineer for Lotus Los Angeles, drove them to Pomona, where the station was back on the air in six hours.
 As a result of the extensive damage, Lotus relocated temporarily to the recently vacated KTNQ studios and later purchased a building near Universal Studios Hollywood to be fitted out for its operation.

-In 2015, its call sign was changed to KTMZ.
+In 2015, the 1220 call sign was changed to KTMZ.